tnebooks/12th-zoology/content.en/zoology/evolution/_index.md

-**6.6 Mechanism of evolution** Microevolution (evolution on a
+## Mechanism of evolution

-small scale) refers to the changes in allele frequencies within a population.
+Microevolution (evolution on a small scale) refers to the changes in allele frequencies within a population.
 Allele frequencies in a population may change due to four fundamental forces of evolution such as natural selection, genetic drift, mutation and gene flow.

+### Natural selection
-**6.6.1 Natural selection** It occurs when one allele (or combination

-of alleles of differences) makes an organism more or less fit to survive and reproduce in a given environment.
+It occurs when one allele (or combination of alleles of differences) makes an organism more or less fit to survive and reproduce in a given environment.
 If an allele reduces fitness, its frequencies tend to drop from one generation to the next.

 The evolutionary path of a given gene i.e., how its allele's change in frequency in the population across generation, may result from several evolutionary mechanisms acting at once.
 For example, one gene’s allele frequencies might be modified by both gene flow and genetic drift, for another gene, mutation may produce a new allele, that is favoured by natural selection **(Fig. 6.6).**

+#### Selection

-**Selection** There are mainly three types of natural
+There are mainly three types of natural

 selection